uqlibrary/technology-training/Git/git.md

 git push origin master
 ```

-Now let’s have the Owner make a different change to their own copy _without pulling from GitHub beforehand_:
+Now let’s have the Owner make a different change to their own copy _without pulling from GitLab beforehand_:

 ```bash
 nano mars.txt